SixArm/sixarm-macos-setup/xcode.md

 N.b.
 Installing all these should solve this Xcode Brew error message:

     Experimental support for using Xcode with the "Command Line Tools".

+## Optional Extras

+Optional extras that make Xcode more useful:

+  * <a href="http://alcatraz.io/">Alcatraz</a>: a package manager for Xcode
+  * <a href="https://fastlane.tools/">Fastlane</a>:  define and run your deployment pipelines for different environments